abdelrahman1alaa/retail-analysis-redshift-dbtCloud/README.md

 #  Project Overview :
 In this project, I moved away from using ready-made datasets.
 Instead, I manually architected the schema and populated the data using SQL scripts to deeply understand how Cloud Data Warehouses handle complex queries and storage.

 # Key Features:

   - **Custom Data Generation:** Designed and populated Dimension and Fact tables (Customers, Products, Sales).
   - **Cloud Data Warehousing:** Optimized environment setup in Amazon Redshift.
   - **Modular Transformations:** Leveraged dbt Cloud for building a multi-layered data architecture.
   - **CI/CD Integration:** Integrated dbt with GitHub for version control and code reliability.
   - **Data Quality:** Implementation of testing and lineage tracking.

 # 🏗️ Architecture & Workflow :

- **1. Data Warehousing (Amazon Redshift)**
+ **1.Data Warehousing (Amazon Redshift)**
      Created the foundational infrastructure on AWS.
-   **SQL Scripts:** Defined the schema for the retail domain.
+     - **SQL Scripts:** Defined the schema for the retail domain.

-  **Entity-Relationship:** Developed Fact tables for transactions and Dimension tables for entities like Customers and Products.
+     - **Entity-Relationship:** Developed Fact tables for transactions and Dimension tables for entities like Customers and Products.

- **2. Data Transformation (dbt Cloud)**
+ **2.Data Transformation (dbt Cloud)**
     I followed the best practices for dbt modeling by splitting the logic into distinct layers:

-  **Staging Layer:** Focuses on cleaning, renaming, and casting types from raw data.
+    - **Staging Layer:** Focuses on cleaning, renaming, and casting types from raw data.

-  **Marts Layer (Business Logic): * Customer Segmentation:** Analyzing customer behavior.
+    - **Marts Layer (Business Logic): * Customer Segmentation:** Analyzing customer behavior.

-  Monthly Sales Trends: Calculating KPIs for business growth.
+    - **Monthly Sales Trends:** Calculating KPIs for business growth.

- **3. Version Control & Reliability**
+ **3.Version Control & Reliability**

-  Connected dbt Cloud to **GitHub** to maintain a clean commit history.
+    - Connected dbt Cloud to **GitHub** to maintain a clean commit history.

-  Used dbt's **Data Lineage** features to visualize the flow from raw source tables to final BI-ready models.
+    - Used dbt's **Data Lineage** features to visualize the flow from raw source tables to final BI-ready models.

  # 📁 Repository Structure: